 The City of Fun and Adventure, Legazpi City is located in the province of Albay in the Bicol Region.
-Around 532 kilometers South of Metro Manila, it serves as Bicol’s center of transportation, education, health services, commerce, and tourism and is the capital city of Albay.
+Around 532 kilometers South of Metro Manila and around 60 kilometers from the province of Sorsogon, it serves as Bicol’s center of transportation, education, health services, commerce, and tourism and is the capital city of Albay.

 Legazpi City is also the gateway to many amazing destinations the region has to offer, such as swimming with the whale sharks in Donsol and wakeboarding in Naga.

 If you're looking for an escape from your busy urban lifestyle, Legazpi City is the place to go because 90% of it is actually rural, with mostly plains on the northeast and rolling hills on the south.
 There are coastal areas here as well, which explains why it was originally a fishing settlement called Sawangan.

 The city is susceptible to typhoons, volcanic eruptions, and rising sea levels due to its geographical location within the Pacific Ring of Fire.

 But not to worry, a disaster risk reduction and climate change adaptation strategy is already in place and has even earned Legazpi recognition as a model city for the implementation of risk reduction management practices by the National Disaster Risk Reduction Management Council.